 Best Hostels in Hawaii for Backpackers

 There are several backpacking hostels on the island of Hawaii; you can try and have a quick look on hostelworld.com, or booking.com for possible places that you could stay when you travel to Hawaii.
 To give you further details and insights about the different hostels in Hawaii, here are some suggestions for you.

 Oahu is primarily defined by the state capital of Honolulu, as well as Pearl Harbor and the famous Waikiki beach.
 These areas attract tourists by the thousands daily.
-Oahu boasts of a fantastic climate, inexpensive accommodations, a large variety of shopping options, and world-renowned beaches – it’s fair to say the island entices visitors from around the world.
+Oahu boasts of a fantastic climate, inexpensive accommodations, a large variety of shopping options, amazing hikes, and world-renowned beaches – it’s fair to say the island entices visitors from around the world.

 Located a 9-minute drive from Kahanamoku Beach, this Honolulu hostel features beds in all-male or all-female dormitories.
 Each all-male or female dormitory room provides a shared full kitchen, a TV, and a lounge at HI – Honolulu University Hostel.
 Towels and linens provided at check-in.
 Lockers provided, and guests are encouraged to bring their padlock.
 Honolulu International Airport is a 15-minute drive away.
 Ala Moana Beach Park is an 8-minute drive from HI – Honolulu University Hostel.

 Hostelling International Waikiki (2 blocks from the beach)

 You know what they say, same same but different!
 This is the same hostels but located only 2 blocks aways from the beach.
 It’s ideal solution for backpackers / surfers who would like to experience Hawaii in the best way!